Medium-induced flavor conversion and kaon spectra in electron-ion collisions: Introduction

 In the study of quark gluon plasma (QGP) produced in relativistic heavy-ion collisions, jet quenching has been established as one of the evidences for the formation of strongly coupled QGP in experiments at both the Relativistic Heavy-ion Collider (RHIC) and the Large Hadron Collider (LHC) \cite{Jacobs:2004qv,Majumder:2010qh}.
 The phenomenon as manifested in the suppression of jets and final hadron spectra at large transverse momentum is a consequence of parton energy loss induced by multiple scatterings during the propagation of the initial hard partons through the dense medium of QGP \cite{Bjorken:1982tu,Gyulassy:1993hr,Baier:1994bd,Zakharov:1996fv,Gyulassy:2000fs,Wiedemann:2000za,Arnold:2001ba,Guo:2000nz}.
-The same phenomenon is also predicted to happen in semi-inclusive deeply inelastic scatterings (SIDIS) off a large nucleus \cite{Guo:2000nz,Wang:2002ri,Arleo:2003jz} in terms of the suppression of final leading hadron spectra \cite{Ashman:1991cx,Hafidi:2006ig,Airapetian:2007vu,Airapetian:2012ki}.
+A similar phenomenon is also predicted to happen in semi-inclusive deeply inelastic scatterings (SIDIS) off a large nucleus \cite{Guo:2000nz,Wang:2002ri,Arleo:2003jz} in which multiple scattering between the struck quark and the cold nuclear medium can lead to suppression of the final leading hadron spectra \cite{Ashman:1991cx,Hafidi:2006ig,Airapetian:2007vu,Airapetian:2012ki}.
 Phenomenological studies of experimental data on parton energy loss can yield important information on the properties of the hot or cold nuclear medium \cite{Burke:2013yra}.